 THE MOST EXPERIENCED TEAM OF DOG TRAINING PROFESSIONALS IN ALL OF ARIZONA

-Will Bangura, M.S., Applied Animal Behaviorist President & Founder of Phoenix Dog Training, Radio Show Host of “Pet Talk Today” on 1100 KFNX AM Radio
+Will Bangura, Dog Behaviorist, President & Founder of Phoenix Dog Training, Radio Show Host of “Pet Talk Today” on 1100 KFNX AM Radio

-Will Bangura is an Applied Animal Behaviorist, as well as the President and Founder of Phoenix Dog Training.
+Will Bangura is a Veteran Dog Behaviorist with decades of experience treating some of the most severe behavior problems in dogs.
+Will is also the President and Founder of Phoenix Dog Training.
 Will is also the host of the weekly radio show, Pet Talk Today on 1100 KFNX AM Radio Saturdays from 9AM to 10AM.
 You can also listen to his weekly radio show as a podcast here on our website.

 Will has been “Dancing with Dogs,” since 1976, for over 44 years.
 He has been an expert witness in dog aggression cases, and an often called upon dog behavior expert for local and national news outlets.
 Will is also a Veteran of service in the United States Army.

 At the young age of 10, Will was competing, showing and titling dogs in AKC Dog Obedience Matches as a Junior Handler.
 Will has been training dogs with behavior problems professionally for almost 30 years.
 Will’s Formal education rests in both Undergraduate and Graduate Work in Psychology, Biology and other Behavior Science Disciplines.
 In 2011 he completed postgraduate study and coursework thru Harvard University in Canine Cognition.

 Will Specializes in the most difficult of Dog Behavior Problems, Extreme Dog Aggression and Severe Anxiety Disorders in dogs, Ritualistic and Obsessive-Compulsive dog behavior.